Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 contract's inflated Complexity DC without Oddie's help.
 He's also the surest source of information on which lineages make up the Board of Governors.

-The Board's last meeting was around 65-70 years ago, shortly before Abrogail I's death.
+The Board's last meeting was shortly before Abrogail I's death, around 70 years ago.
 The practice fell in disuse after this, but the Board still retains its powers since the contract is still valid.
 If the PCs can get the descendants of its constituent lineages together they could officially ratify Jilia Bailinus and prevent a full-scale Chelish invasion.